Elizabeth Coast gets a new attorney at court hearing | News

 Most popular stories from nearby communities

-- Bricks knocked off of apartment complex in Newport News
+- Man accused of sexually assaulting 8-year-old in Newport News

 - Man charged after child found alone in Newport News

 - Leaf burning prohibited in Newport News

 - Coast Guard stepping up efforts stop poaching of Atlantic Striped Bass